 An elevator pitch, also known as an elevator speech, is an opportunity to share a quick summary of yourself and your product offerings.
 But a pitch can also be your chance at making a real connection that you can use later down the road.
 It’s not always an immediate benefit, but you should be prepared for any scenario in which you could be giving an elevator pitch.

 In reality, most people have given an elevator pitch whether they realize it or not.
 That’s because there are many different types of pitches—from interviews to new business opportunities.
-That makes preparing for your next pitch an important step in marketing both yourself and your company.
+This includes situations where you need to "tell me about yourself" to recruiters or hiring managers.
+Therefore, preparing your next pitch becomes an important step in marketing both yourself and your company.

 When it comes to figuring out who to deliver your pitch to, you should aim for the best point of contact, not just the highest point of contact.
 Choosing connections that are related to or interested in what you’re offering will give you a better chance at making your sale.